| Activities

 organised by Professor Barbara Haskel, Department of Political Science,

-* Biotechnology, Life Science, and Policy Networks in the European
+McGill University, with the support of the IES. * Biotechnology, Life Science, and Policy Networks in the European

 Union.
 Lecture by Dr. Eric